cryptopig/Vedant-BlueStamp-Portfolio/index.md

         right_pwm = PWMOutputDevice(ENB)
     left_pwm.value = 1.0
     right_pwm.value = 1.0
-# sets the motor speed based on a float value from 0.0-1.0
 def set_speed(left=1.0, right=1.0):
     left_pwm.value = left
     right_pwm.value = right`

 This process was a bit challenging to figure out, as I hadn't used motor PWM directly before this point.
 However, this solution worked and the bot turned much slower, and it could efficently track the ball.

 # Milestone 2